 Richard Griffiths, Modest!
 Management

-“A member of very successful and important group in the ’60s he then went on to make Island the most successful indie label of the ‘7Os and CBS the most successful Major of the ’80s.
+“A member of a very successful and important group in the ’60s, he then went on to make Island the most successful indie label of the ‘7Os and CBS the most successful Major of the ’80s.

 “No-one has ever done that since nor will it ever happen again.
 And he’s a great bloke… but don’t expect him to buy the first round!”